ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-3-3.md

-# Benefits of Tracking Progress for Personal Motivation and Accountability

 In this chapter, we'll explore how AI can be used to set goals and track progress towards achieving those goals.
 We'll discuss the benefits of tracking progress, including increased motivation and accountability, and how AI-powered tools can help individuals stay on track.